Teacher Training Method Options: Virtual Teaching Writing: Structure and Style Workshop

 What materials are included with the registration?

-To speak with an Educational Consultant (EC) about the workshop, the materials, or piloting Structure and Style in your classroom or school, call 800.856.5815.
-If you are already working with one of our ECs, feel free to contact him or her directly.
+To speak with a member of our Schools Department Team about the workshop, the materials, or piloting Structure and Style in your classroom or school, call 800.856.5815.
+If you are already working with one of our Educational Consultants, feel free to contact him or her directly.

-Sign up for IEW’s Schools Department newsletter to receive notifications and information about products and resources, monthly webinars, and other IEW events.
+Sign up for IEW’s Schools Department e-newsletter to receive notifications and information about products and resources, monthly webinars, and other IEW events.